IanEdington/learn/data-and-algorithms/coursework.md

 After completing Unit 7, you should be able to

 - define *binary tree*.
 - define *binary search tree*.
 - examine a binary tree and binary search tree.
 - implement a binary tree and binary search tree.
 - define *AVL tree*.

 ### Study Activities

-Study the following sections from [Pat Morin’s textbook](http://www.aupress.ca/index.php/books/120226):
+Study the following sections from Pat Morin's textbook:

 6.1 BinaryTree: A Basic Binary Tree